Lstedmanfalls/translateDocument/README.md

 # TO DO Still:
 - Integraete a db to store the pdfs and translations so I can work with them without having to make new API calls (i.e., prevent GCP charges)
+- Add ability to translate a word document as well as pdf
-- Add a frontend with ability to upload a pdf, display the translated pages, and download the exported word doc translation
+- Add a frontend with ability to upload a document, display the translated pages, and download the exported word doc translation
 - Add unit tests